 You’ll be asked for your admin password.
 Characters won’t appear as you type.

 Here’s what each part does: sudo grants root privileges, rm -rf forces recursive deletion without prompts, and ~/.Trash/* targets every file in your Trash folder.
-The deletion starts the moment you authenticate.
+The deletion starts the moment you authenticate, with no confirmation prompt.

 Double-check the path before pressing Return.
 A typo here could delete the wrong files permanently.